The Worthington Law Centre Serving Salinas, Monterey County, and San Benito County

 Talk To A Statutory Rape Lawyer Today

 Statutory rape accusations carry serious and lasting consequences, and trying to handle them alone can put your future at risk.
-By contacting a statutory rape lawyer Salinas-based at The Worthington Law Centre, you can start getting clear information about your options and support from a team that focuses on criminal defense.
+By contacting a Salinas statutory rape lawyer at The Worthington Law Centre, you can start getting clear information about your options and support from a team that focuses on criminal defense.

 Our attorneys have more than 50 years of experience in Monterey County criminal courts and include two lawyers certified in criminal law by the California State Bar.
 We work to protect your constitutional rights, to look for opportunities to reduce or dismiss charges when appropriate, and to treat you with respect throughout the process.
 Your first consultation is free and confidential, so you can speak openly about what has happened.